Jahid146/CSEKU_SDP_2023_ScreenSaver/README.md

 Project Full Description:

-It is a ScreenSaver for dekstop created in Java.
+It is a ScreenSaver for desktop created in Java.
 It is a scr file if we install this file then a windows will come up and we can set it as our dekstop screensaver and without the up arrow button in keyboard  if we press any button in keyboard including mouse button then the screensaver will vanish.
 But if we press the up arrow then it will ask user for a picture and the user can select the picture and from the next run we can see the picture in our screensaver.